Arcachofo/SimulIDE-Knowledge-Base/Application/Basic use.md

 You can copy this folder to whatever location you want keeping the internal structure as it is.
 **Don't move, edit or delete files** unless you know what you are doing.

 You don't need to install anything else unless you are compiling yourself.
-Then you need to install [[Dependecies| these dependencies]].
+Then you need to install [[Dependencies| these dependencies]].

 ---